An unidentified woman was found burned in Norway's Ice Valley

 Every espionage-shaped detail has a quieter reading that the evidence supports at least as well.
 Start with the death itself.
 The bruise, the burns and the remote setting look sinister, but the forensic core is consistent with self-inflicted death: she had swallowed a massive, unmistakably fatal dose of barbiturates, and the soot in her lungs shows she was still breathing when the fire started.
 Self-immolation after an overdose is rare and horrifying, but it is a documented method, and it fits the physical findings without requiring a second person at the scene at all.
 The Norwegian authorities who reviewed the case in the modern era did not overturn the suicide finding.

 The false passports and erased labels point in several directions at once, and espionage is only one of them.
-Multiple identities and untraceable cash were the everyday equipment of currency smugglers, sanctions-runners, jewel couriers, and people fleeing debts, families or the law — a considerably larger population than the world's intelligence officers.
-And the erasure was conspicuously incomplete: enough survived for police to reconstruct her hotels, sample her handwriting, and analyse her distinctive dental work.
+Multiple identities and untraceable cash were the everyday equipment of currency smugglers, sanctions-runners, jewel couriers, and people fleeing debts, families or the law, a considerably larger population than the world's intelligence officers.
+A single rehearsed cover story repeated under eight names (one claimed nationality, one pair of languages) shows discipline, but that kind of discipline is not unique to intelligence work; bigamists, fraudsters, and people quietly rebuilding a life after fleeing an old one learn to keep their story straight too.
+And the erasure was conspicuously incomplete: enough survived for police to reconstruct her hotels, sample her handwriting, and analyse dental work that, however far-flung its origin, is just as plausible for a refugee or a restless expatriate as for an operative.
 A professional trained to disappear does not leave a trail that a 2017 isotope test can still follow to a Nuremberg childhood.

-The clinching problem is documentary.
-More than fifty years on — well past the point at which Cold War files on Scandinavia have been declassified, leaked or defected with — not one archive, on either side, has produced a name, a controller, an operation, or an assignment for this woman.
+The largest problem is still documentary.
+More than fifty years on (well past the point at which Cold War files on Scandinavia have been declassified, leaked or defected with), not one archive, on either side, has produced a name, a controller, an operation, or an assignment for this woman.
 The Norwegian service's interest proves they wondered what she was; it does not prove she was a spy, any more than a customs flag proves smuggling.
 The espionage theory is fully compatible with the evidence.
 It is simply not, on any surviving record, demonstrated by it.

 Why a lonely death became a spy legend